What parents need to know

 Parents need to know this novel is about college students and features a fair amount of drinking and casual sex, as well as some profanity.
 However, on a scale with the Gossip Girl series, for example, it ranks lower because neither of the main characters have sex and they both learn to respect themselves.

 Two college students -- British Emily and American Tasha -- trade classes and rooms in an exchange program.
 Tasha is fleeing "Tubgate," a scandal that landed her half-naked on YouTube, while Emily hopes the California sun will help her forget a painful breakup.
 After a disastrous start for both, they exchange tips for fitting in to their different cultures.
 But just as Tasha joins a women's health protest and Emily loosens up a bit, reality crashes back in.

 Is it any good?

-Readers who pick up SOPHOMORE SWITCH for its California vibe -- and Tasha's titillating misstep -- will get caught up in the characters before they realize McDonald did a bait-and-switch on them: This isn't total fluff, after all.
+Readers who pick up this book for its California vibe -- and Tasha's titillating misstep -- will get caught up before they realize McDonald did a bait-and-switch on them: This isn't total fluff.
 While it's no feminist manifesto, Tasha's empowerment seems authentic as she takes control of her own sexuality.